azurebigcompute/Labs/CycleCloud Labs/README.md

 For this example, we will stick to a standard Grid Engine cluster and the standard ssh key that's created by the ARM script.

+* Leave all the fields as-is, for both the software and the ssh key.

 ![Cluster Software](https://raw.githubusercontent.com/rfutrick/Labs/master/CycleCloud%20Labs/images/CC%20-%20New%20GE%20Cluster%20-%20Cluster%20Software.png)

 #### Compute Backend

 The "Compute Backend" tab allows users to:

-    1. customize the type of infrastructure used in the HPC cluster
+    1. Customize the type of infrastructure used in the HPC cluster
     2. Control the autoscaling behavior of the cluster, which is *enabled by default*.

 ![Compute Backend](https://raw.githubusercontent.com/rfutrick/Labs/master/CycleCloud%20Labs/images/CC%20-%20New%20GE%20Cluster%20-%20Compute%20Backend.png)